-During the holiday surge, a flood of orders originates from sources including online shopping carts, postal mail order forms, inbound calls to customer service centers, and physical points of purchase at brick and mortar store locations.
+During the holiday surge, a flood of orders originates from all different channels: including online shopping carts, postal mail order forms, inbound calls to customer service centers and physical points of purchase at brick and mortar store locations.
 As we’ve discussed in this blog series, an integrated order processing, inventory management, and shipping system puts you in a perfect position to profit by following back office system best practices.

 But let’s not forget that, after the holidays, some of those flawlessly stocked and shipped items are coming back.

-In fact, according to an NRF report, 75% of last year’s (2016) holiday shoppers checked the merchant’s return policies before making a purchase.
+In fact, according to an NRF report, 75% of last year’s (2016) holiday shoppers checked a merchant’s return policies before making a purchase.
 Happily, over 80% described the return process as somewhat or very easy.
-On the other hand, that also sets the bar very high for your own ability to excel at returns handling.
+Bottom line?
+This sets the bar very high for your own returns handling processes.
+Here are 5 ways you can streamline your return policy to make it seamless and easy, for customers and for you.

-The most crucial step you can take to finish out the holiday season successfully is to set up a good strategy for processing product returns and customer refunds now.
-Now is the time to define policies (which items are returnable/exchangeable for what period of time, condition requirements, proof of purchase requirements, how to get return shipping labels, free return shipping, and more) that take into account the increased number of returns from gift recipients, analyze your forecasts to anticipate what’s coming (10% of in-store purchases and 15% of online?), game-plan your workflow (inspection quarantine?), and train customer service reps and warehouse staff with appropriate procedures and scripts (when and how to restock – discount – dispose).
+Also take into account the increased number of returns from gift recipients, analyze your forecasts to anticipate what’s coming (10% of in-store purchases and 15% of online?), game-plan your workflow (inspection quarantine?) and train customer service reps and warehouse staff with appropriate procedures and scripts (when and how to restock – discount – dispose).

-Whether a return is initiated at your ecommerce site, contact with a CSR/call center team, or store point of purchase system, the amount of integration and automation in your back office systems can make the difference between satisfied, long-term customers and a slow, confusing, profit-sapping grind.
+Whether a return is initiated at your eCommerce site, through contact with a CSR/call center team or via a store point of purchase system, the amount of integration and automation in your back office systems can make the difference between satisfied, long-term customers and a slow, confusing, profit-sapping grind.

-A comprehensive order management system lets CSRs, warehouse staffers, and others quickly access the correct order using several means of customer identification, such as address, credit card number, item purchased, and more.
-A return code can be assigned for the item, for instance flagging it as damaged, unopened, etc. A return ID number should be automatically assigned and a shipping label generated, either printed for mailing to the customer or emailed for the customer to self-print.
+A comprehensive order management (OMS) system lets CSRs, warehouse staffers and others quickly access the correct order using several means of customer identification, such as address credit card number, item purchased and more.
+A return code can then be assigned for the item (for example, flagging it as damaged, unopened, etc).
+A return ID number should be automatically assigned and a shipping label generated, either printed for mailing to the customer or emailed for the customer to self-print.

 An integrated system can generate reports showing exactly how many returns will be coming in, allowing warehouse teams to prepare with confidence for the impending workload.

-Online eCommerce.
-In the case of an online return process, where the customer expects a do-it-yourself process, the web site customer interface should trigger the interaction with the order management system to generate a return ID and return shipping label, and start the refund process.
+In the case of an online return process, where the customer expects a do-it-yourself process, the web site customer interface should trigger an interaction with the order management system (OMS) to generate a return ID and return shipping label and immediately start the refund process.

 When returned items arrive at the warehouse, staffers scan or type in the shipping label’s return ID to the integrated system, and instantly the circle is closed.
-The order management system immediately matches the return ID to the specific order.
-Warehouse staffers can designate where the item should reside (purpose- or channel- or inventory-specific bin), and validate that the customer refund can proceed (e.g. Return Merchandise Authorization).
+The OMS immediately matches the return ID to the specific order.
+Warehouse staffers can designate where the item should reside (purpose- or channel- or inventory-specific bin) and validate that the customer refund can proceed (e.g. Return Merchandise Authorization).

 Refunds can be processed as batches or interactive refunds.
 Freestyle’s M.O.M. system automatically flags customers designated to receive refunds, and the responsible person can execute the refund at the order level or batch up refunds for processing in bulk as part of a scheduled credit card refund process.
 M.O.M. checks the transaction ID to make sure it’s for the right item and does not exceed the purchase amount, so there can be no over refunds.
 M.O.M. records and displays all stacked discounts, applied coupons and credits so it can be made clear to the customer why the refund amount is what it is.
 Promo credits can be issued as refunds, as well, for customer appeasement.